OptimisticLock/GeometryD/README.md

 ### Obstacles.

-I am not familiar with graphic libraries, so I built a rudimentary SVG-based one.
+1. I am not familiar with graphic libraries, so I built a rudimentary SVG-based one.
 I had to teach myself SVG.
-And run a refresher on high school trigonometry.
+And run a refresher on high school trigonometry, which was, alas, completely forgotten in the beginning.

+2. I tried and rejected due to the complications and the lack of time: Typescript, Node, modules on local web page (for causing CORS errors #TODO duplicate)

+3. Took me some time and lots of refactoring to learn to write this type of applications in idiomatic Javascript.

 ### TODO